 Looking for an enticing fiction novel set in Hawaii to keep you engrossed for hours on end?
 Then these fiction books set in Hawaii are a real page-turner.

 5. Wild Meat and the Bully Burgers – Lois-Ann Yamanaka

 Lovey Nariyoshi and her Japanese American family are on the brink of breaking down in the tropical paradise.
-The family is going through trauma and poverty.
+The family has suffered greatly, through pain, trauma and poverty.

-Lovey and her endearing friend suffered schoolyard bullies, warfare, and painful work assigned to them where they have to pick on a macadamia nut plantation.
+Lovey and her endearing friend must battle against schoolyard bullies, warfare, and the painful work assigned to them, picking macadamia nuts on a plantation.